It's super easy to get started with using Slinky, whether you're working on a new project or adding Slinky to your existing work.

 Starting with Slinky 0.5.0, the

-@react macro annotation is implemented with Macro Paradise to ensure compatibility with future versions of Scala, so a small extra step is required to enable IDE support in IntelliJ (version 2018.3 or higher is required).
-After loading, your project, uncheck
+@react macro annotation is implemented with Macro Paradise to ensure compatibility with future versions of Scala, so a small plugin is required to enable IDE support in IntelliJ (version 2018.3 or higher is required).
+To install the plugin, head over to the JetBrains Marketplace page or search for "Slinky Library Support" from inside IntelliJ.

 Much credit goes to existing Scala.js libraries for React, such as scalajs-react, which provided a lot of inspiration for Slinky's design.
 Credit also goes to scala-js-preact, which provided the inspiration for the